hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 3. **Bilinear Pairings API**: Generalization to be included at compilation time providing the cryptography primitives and the arithmetic operations for working with a specific EC curve and the underlying Groups, Fields, and Pairings.
 4. **Bilinear Pairings Implementation**: Java underlying implementation of the previous API, that will be loaded at runtime using Java's SPI.
 Multiple implementations can be provided for supporting different types of curves.
 5. **Native Support Library**: Provides a set of generic functions loading native libraries in different system architectures when packaged in a jar using a predefined organization, so they can be accessed with JNI.
-6. **Arkworks Rust Library**: arkworks is a Rust ecosystem for zkSNARK programming.
+6. **Arkworks[https://github.com/arkworks-rs]**:  arkworks is a Rust ecosystem for zkSNARK programming.
 Libraries in the arkworks ecosystem provide efficient implementations of all components required to implement zkSNARK applications, from generic finite fields to R1CS constraints for common functionalities.
 7. **EC-Key Utils**: Utility module to enable the node operator to generate pre-genesis initial public/private Key pair

 ### Module Organization and repositories